 and that’s it!

-If you’re coming up north, I’m sure there are a lot of bus terminals going to Sta.
+If you’re coming from up north, I’m sure there are a lot of bus terminals going to Sta.
 Cruz, just ask where and you’ll get there.

 We went there with my girlfriend, Jane, just last 17th of September, so yes, it was a date. 🙂 I didn’t tell her where would we be going so it’s a little surprise.
 Oh and yes, my girlfriend deserves a treat!